cylc/cylc-admin/docs/proposal-spawn-on-d.md

   have absolute triggers (auto-spawning them all isn't really a problem, but it is less "on demand" than it could be).

+- Change to event-driven triggering (easy: see TODO at the end of task_pool:spawn_on_ouput)

 - Consider re-instating (most of?) the pre-SoD `cylc insert` functional tests as `cylc trigger` tests.